sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - The function signature actually is: `get<T extends DocTypes>(id: string): Promise<DocWithId<T>>;`
   - The explanation of that signature is: If you added a document/object of type T (where T may not be `null` or `undefined`) into the database, and are trying to retrieve it by passing its `_id` to `db.get()` , you will get back an object of type `DocWithId<T>`.
   - Why does `db.get()` return an object of type `DocWithId<T>` instead of the type `T` that you put in?
 The brief explanation is that you can think of `DocWithId<T>` as your object of type `T` alongwith some additional properties like `_id` (which Fireproof would have added, in case it was missing) or, in some cases, a property named `_delete` (which we will talk about later in this tutorial).
 Fireproof may also add properties named `_files` and `_publicFiles` and, probably others in later versions.
-  - In a practical sense, you can treat the returned value of type `DocWithId<T>` as being the same as type `T` that you previously added into the database.
-TODO: Confirm this.
+  - In a practical sense, you can treat the returned value of type `DocWithId<T>` as being the same as type `T` that you previously added into the database, plus the guaranteed `_id` field and possibly other metadata fields.
+It's a superset of your original document type, ensuring that you always have access to the required Fireproof metadata.

 The return value of `db.get()` in the above code fragment is similar to what is shown below (This will be shown in the browser, if you are playing with the sample code accompanying this tutorial)